saalfeldlab/n5-spark/README.md

 Optional parameters:
 * **Threshold**: min value in the input data to be included in the binary mask.
 The condition is `input >= threshold`.
 If omitted, all input values higher than 0 are included in the binary mask (`input > 0`).
-* **Neighborhood type**: specifies how pixels are grouped into connected components.
+* **Neighborhood shape**: specifies how pixels are grouped into connected components.
 There are two options:
   * Diamond (default): only direct neighbors are considered (4-neighborhood in 2D, 6-neighborhood in 3D).
-  * Box (`--type box`): diagonal pixels are considered as well (8-neighborhood in 2D, 26-neighborhood in 3D).
+  * Box (`-s box`): diagonal pixels are considered as well (8-neighborhood in 2D, 26-neighborhood in 3D).
 It can be used to decrease the number of trivial components.
 * *block size*: comma-separated list.
 If omitted, the block size of the input dataset is used.
 * *compression scheme*: if omitted, the compression scheme of the input dataset is used.